FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 There are number of thermal upgrade contracts (2 / 3 no.) yet to be commenced in the

 Carew Park area.
 These will be progressed on a lagged sequential basis.
-It is not possible to--- 7
+It is not possible to
+---
+7

 give accurate dates for the commencement of the works on each contract given the